Principled Deep Neural Network Training through Linear Programming: Introduction

 \section{Introduction}

 Deep Learning is a powerful tool for modeling complex learning tasks.
-Its versatility allows for nuanced architectures that capture various setups of interest and has demonstrated a nearly unrivaled performance on state-of-the-art learning tasks across many domains.
-At the same time, the fundamental behavior of Deep Learning methods is not well understood.
-One particular aspect that recently gained significant interest is the computational complexity of training such networks.
-The basic training problem is usually formulated as an \emph{empirical risk minimization problem (ERM)} that can be phrased as
+Its versatility allows for nuanced architectures that capture various setups of interest and has demonstrated a nearly unrivaled performance on learning tasks across many domains.
+This has recently triggered a significant interest in the theoretical analysis of training such networks.
+The training problem is usually formulated as an \emph{empirical risk minimization problem (ERM)} that can be phrased as